 There are some general principles that apply to driving in the vast majority of European countries – driving on the right-hand side of the road, for instance.
 But each country has its own quirks that can easily catch you out, so multi-country road trips need quite a bit of research beforehand.

-Here, we’re going to go over the main principles of driving in Europe generally and driving your own car on the Continent.
+Here, we’re going to go over the main principles of driving in Europe generally, and driving your own car on the Continent.
 We’ll also cover some of the things you can expect to come across on the road and what documents and equipment you should have in the car.

 GB and UK stickers for driving in Europe

-Post-Brexit, GB stickers and number plate badges are no longer valid as ‘country identifiers’ for cars travelling for the UK to Europe.
+Post-Brexit, GB stickers and number plate badges are no longer valid as ‘country identifiers’ for cars travelling from the UK to Europe.
 Since 28 September 2021, only UK stickers and number plate badges are valid.
 There must be at least one UK identifier affixed to the rear of your car whilst driving in Europe.

 Rules of the road in Europe